ryanvanrooyen/csscrape/README.md

 ### Follow links to scrape related data
 ###### Example - [Try it out in your browser](https://tonicdev.com/npm/csscrape)
-Same as above, but follow each package's link to grab number of dependecies from its details page:
+Same as above, but follow each package's link to grab number of dependencies from its details page:

 ```js
 const { scrape } = require('csscrape');